kh296/dawn-vllm/README.md

 If [scripts/vllm_install.sh](scripts/vllm_install.sh) is run without specifying a path to an existing `conda` installation (`-c <conda_home>`), `conda` will be searched for at `~/miniforge3`.
-If not found, the [Miniforge3](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge) flavour of `conda` will be installed at `~/rds/hpc-work/miniforge3`, and this directory will be linked to `~/miniforge3`.
-This takes advantage of the large user space allocation at `~/rds/hpc-work` (not backed up - see [Summary of available filesystems](https://docs.hpc.cam.ac.uk/hpc/user-guide/io_management.html?highlight=hpc%20work#summary-of-available-filesystems), while making the Miniforge3 installation accessible at its default location.
+If not found, the [Miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge) flavour of `conda` will be installed at `~/rds/hpc-work/miniforge3`, and this directory will be linked to `~/miniforge3`.
+This takes advantage of the large user space allocation at `~/rds/hpc-work` (not backed up - see [Summary of available filesystems](https://docs.hpc.cam.ac.uk/hpc/user-guide/io_management.html?highlight=hpc%20work#summary-of-available-filesystems), while the link makes the Miniforge installation accessible at the default location.

 The name used by [scripts/vllm_install.sh](scripts/vllm_install.sh) for the `conda` environment to which to install is as specified by the user